CrayLabs/SmartSim/doc/ensemble.rst

   :linenos:
   :lines: 3-4

-**Attach the in-memory TorchScript function to a SmartSim Ensemble**
+**Attach the In-Memory TorchScript Function to a SmartSim Ensemble**

 We use the ``Ensemble.add_function`` function to instruct SmartSim to load the TorchScript function `timestwo` onto the launched standalone ``Orchestrator``.
 Specify the function `timestwo` to the `function`